I. PLANNING PHASE

 Yes.
-We offer an all you can eat catered buffet served in one of our scenic picnic pavilions for groups of 50 or more.
-We also offer boxed lunches for groups of 50 or more.
+We offer Meal Tickets, which are available at specific restaurants on open operating days and we offer Boxed Lunches for groups of 50 or more, which are available at all times.
 The boxed lunches will be delivered to Memorial Hall or the Antebellum Plantation for pick up.
-Both of these food services must be ordered and paid for no later than 2 weeks (14 days) prior to your visit.
+We also offer an all you can eat catered buffet served in one of our scenic picnic pavilions for groups of 50 or more.
+These food services must be ordered and paid for no later than 2 weeks (14 days) prior to your visit.
 Students may also bring their own sack lunches.
 We do have free picnic table facilities available with over 200 tables to choose from at the Studdard Picnic area just behind the Sky Lift.

 F. Are cameras allowed in the museums?